SidG2k1/Financial-Planning/README.md

 # Financial-Planning

-A financial simulator for personal finance planning
+A financial simulator for personal finance planning.

+Heavily inspired by the principles on Ben Felix.